About Our Grants

 - Psycho-social counseling for both caregivers and orphaned children.

 Thank you for your interest in applying for a Save Africa’s Children (SAC) grant.
-The 2013 grant submission period is now closed.
-Please be sure to check the website starting September 2013 for more information about the upcoming grant submission period .
+The grant submission period is now closed.
+Please check the website regularly for more information about upcoming grant submissions .

 If you sent a letter of intent for the 2013 submission period and have not received a response within 8-12 weeks of the closing, you may not have been considered for a grant at this time.